Staffbase/gha-workflows/README.md

     with:
       # optional: name of the label if the PR should not be merged, default: do not merge
       label: merge block
+      # optional: comment when the PR is blocked, default: true
+      comment: true
 ```

 </details>

 ### Release Drafter